 Day 4: Hike, zipline, hot springs, mud baths, etc. at your place in Miravalles

 Day 6: Visit the La Leona waterfall park (~10 minute drive) to do the hike and relax in the beautiful blue pools.
-Stay at Hacienda Guachipelin that night again and visit the Oropendola waterfall in the afternoon when you get back from the La Leona hike.
+Stay at Hacienda Guachipelin that night again.
+You can visit their hot springs that night.

 greg mohr says